ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

    ``ResourceId`` identifier.
 2. Establish a resource hierarchy, using higher-level namespaces as superior resources for system and table resources.
-3. Control resource access permissions at the namespace level.
+3. Control resource access at the namespace level.

 Resource identification is the first step in effective resource management.
 ``ResourceId`` is a ``bytes32`` data type, concatenated from three fixed-length